 There are two main non-natural threats currently impacting the anhinga population in the western hemisphere.
 This includes loss of resources and pollution.
 Urbanization and overfishing have greatly reduced the food and space available to the anhinga, while pollution can cause illness in the ecosystems where they live.

-There are also natural predators that pose a risk for anhingas.
+Some natural predators also pose a risk for anhingas.

 What eats anhingas?